Is The Trial of Chicago 7’s Abbie Hoffman Based on a Real Person? How Did He Die?

 Image Credit: The Kino Library/YouTube

-Such antics were quite common in the courtroom, especially since the defendants had been emboldened by their lawyers.
+Such antics were quite common in the courtroom, especially since their lawyers had emboldened the defendants.
 Plus, Judge Hoffman was often targeted by the eight due to his antipathetic behavior.

 In the end, Abbie and four others were convicted of crossing state lines to incite riots.
-However, all members were acquitted on the charges of conspiracy.
-For this, the five men were sentenced to 5 years in prison along with a fine of $5,000.
+However, all members were acquitted of the conspiracy charges.
+For this, the five men were sentenced to five years in prison along with a fine of $5,000.
 The United States Court of Appeals for the Seventh Circuit, however, reversed this ruling.
-Although the defendants were to be retried, a trial never actually took place.
+Although the defendants were to be retried, a trial never occurred.

 Image Credit: The Kino Library/YouTube

-By his own admission, Hoffman had been arrested more than 40 times throughout his life.
+By his own admission, Hoffman had been arrested more than 40 times.
 On August 28, 1973, he was again arrested on charges of intent to sell and distribute cocaine.
 However, the activist stated that it was undercover police agents who had actually framed him.
-The next year, he even underwent plastic surgery and assumed the name, Barry Freed.
+The next year, he underwent plastic surgery and assumed the name Barry Freed.
 Around this time in his life, he also became an environmentalist activist.
 In September of 1980, he surrendered to authorities and was given a sentence of a year.
 But he was released early, only after serving four months.

 Image Credit: Britannica.com